 Also of interest is that Lake Villa has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Lake Villa is a great place for families with children to consider.
-First of all, many other families with children live here, making Lake Villa a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lake Villa has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lake Villa is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lake Villa’s overall crime rate is lower than average for the country.

 Despite being a small village, Lake Villa has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-Lake Villa is a somewhat ethnically-diverse village.
+Lake Villa is a very ethnically-diverse village.
 The people who call Lake Villa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake Villa residents report their race to be White, followed by Asian.
+The greatest number of Lake Villa residents report their race to be White, followed by Black or African-American.
 Lake Villa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.64% of the village’s residents.
+People of Hispanic or Latino origin account for 11.41% of the village’s residents.
 Important ancestries of people in Lake Villa include Irish, Polish, Italian, and English.

 The most common language spoken in Lake Villa is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.